 - The flag should be carried either on the marching right (the flag’s right) or to the front and center of the flag line.

-- The U.S. Department of Veterans Affairs says that people should not use the flag as a receptacle for receiving, holding, carrying, or delivering anything.
+- Should not use the flag as a receptacle for receiving, holding, carrying, or delivering anything.

 - Do not affix anything to the flag or mark it with any insignia, letter, word, number, figure, or drawing.

-- Do not use it for any advertising — including printing on anything intended to be discarded like handkerchiefs, napkins or boxes.
+- Do not use it for any advertising — including printing on discarded items like handkerchiefs, napkins, or boxes.

 - Don’t turn the flag upside down — the flag is only turned upside down as a distress signal.

 - Do not use it to drape or cover anything.